 \section{Conclusion}

 In this study, we propose a MH platform design model addressing both the theoretical and computational gaps identified in recent literature for both MaaS and mobility hub based applications.
 While previous research has largely emphasized the role of MHs as physical transfer points or focused solely on optimal facility location, our approach extends the function of MHs to include their strategic influence on both operator and traveler decision-making, particularly through the explicit modeling of pricing structures and targeted subsidies.
-By leveraging the PURC framework within a bilevel optimization structure, we capture the complex interplay between public platforms and private mobility operators, while also ensuring computational scalability necessary for real-world, large-scale applications.
+By leveraging the PURC framework within a bilevel optimization structure, we capture the complex interplay between public platforms and private mobility operators while also ensuring computational scalability necessary for real-world, large-scale applications.

-The proposed model captures the joint operational planning between travelers and operators needed for effective MaaS platform deployment.
-The bilevel framework incorporates a revenue-maximizing upper level, where the platform determines optimal pricing or subsidy allocation strategies, and a convex quadratic lower level, where travelers and operators jointly optimize flows and capacities.
-We transform this bilevel structure into a single-level problem using KKT conditions that guarantees the existence of a global optimum.
-An augmented penalty-based algorithm is proposed to improve the computational tractability and reduce runtime.
+The proposed model integrates the joint operational planning between travelers and operators, which is essential for effective MaaS platform deployment, while also capturing the competitive dynamics of multiple operator participation.
+The framework utilizes a bilevel structure: a revenue-maximizing upper level, where the platform determines optimal traveler-facing pricing and operator-facing subsidy allocation strategies.
+A convex quadratic lower level, where travelers and operators jointly optimize flows and capacities.
+We transform this bilevel formulation into a single-level problem using KKT conditions, guaranteeing the existence of a global optimum.
+Furthermore, an augmented penalty-based algorithm is proposed to enhance computational tractability and reduce runtime.